learn-co-curriculum/uci-mod-3-greed-lab/README.md

     - Four of a kind for 1 is worth 2000 points
     - Five of a kind for 1 is worth 4000 points
     - Six of a kind for 1 is worth 8000 points
-  - Three pairs of numbers is worth 500 points
+  - Three pairs of numbers are worth 500 points
   - A five dice straight (1,2,3,4,5 or 2,3,4,5,6) is worth 1000 points
   - A six dice straight is worth 1500 points